Tarzanagh/DCOT/README.md

 3- Simplest usage example

 Execute demo.m for the simplest demonstration of this package.
-This is the case of CMU face recovery problem.
+This is the case of 4D CMU Faces recovery problem.